layer5io/istio-service-mesh-workshop/README.md

 ## Workshop Resources

-This workshop and other service mesh resources have been created by the Layer5 [service mesh community](https://layer5.io/community).
+This workshop and other service mesh resources have been created by the [Layer5 community](https://layer5.io/community).
+Visit our free [Learning Paths](https://layer5.io/learn/learning-paths) for more courses.

 <hr />